hondaya14/gaussian-tool/README.md

 ## gaussian-tool

-Tools for calculation by quantum chemistry calculation software Gausian.
+Tools for calculation by quantum chemistry calculation software Gausian and Eos.